Notargets/gocca/dgkernel/documentation/operator-element-binding-design.md

 - **Output**: Divergence at Lagrange nodes (interior only)
 - **Matrix**: Div is [Np × NpRT], not [Np × 3Np]

-#### Key Insight
-The same contract (input/output dimensions and meaning) can be fulfilled through completely different computational mechanisms.
-The binding specifies which path each element takes.

 ### Node Topology Considerations

 #### Shared Nodes (Hesthaven Style)